ckamerin/bulldozer_pricing_project/README.md

 www.kaggle.com/c/bluebook-for-bulldozers/overview
 # 3. Evaluation

- The evaluation metric for this competitino is the RMSLE between the actual and predicted auction prices.
+ The evaluation metric for this competition is the RMSLE between the actual and predicted auction prices.

 # 4. Features